Type of qualification

 The practical work requirement consists of at least 26 weeks full-time work.
 This is completed by submission of two reports for assessment.
 Practical work is normally done during summer vacations throughout the degree.
 Summer jobs are readily available on farms, orchards and other rural enterprises.

-Majors are no longer available for this qualification.
+Majors are no longer available for this programme.
 Transitioning students with a major may complete 60 credits of electives.
-Please refer to the regulations for this qualification for a list of courses for your major.
+Please refer to the regulations for this programme for a list of courses for your major.

 Typical pattern for the Bachelor of Agricultural Science